tarasowski/backend/dynamodb/001_dynamoDB_pluralsight.md

 **Note:** A document database, also called document store or document-oriented database, is a subset of a type of NoSQL database.
 Some document stores may also be key-value databases.
 The term "document" refer to a block of XML or JSON data.
 Instead of columns with names and data types that are used in relational database, a document contains a description of the data type and the value for that description.
 Each document can have the same or different structure.
 To add additional types of data to a document database, there is no need to modify the entire database schema as there is a with relational database.
 Data can simply added as objects to the database.
 [Source](http://basho.com/resources/document-databases/)

 **Note:** The primary key uniquely identifies each item in the table, so that no two items can have the same key.
 In a table that has only a partition key, no two items can have the same partition key value.
+But if there is a sort key, the primary key doesn't need to be unique.
 The partition key of an item is also known as its hash attribute.
 The term hash attribute derives from the use of an internal hash function in DynamoDB that evenly distributes data items across partitions, based on their partition key values.
 [Source](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html)

 ### Capacity Units